protohaven/printed_materials/class-handouts/content/tool_subsections/band_saw_metal_vertical.typ

 === Setting Up

 + Plug in the vertical metal band saw.
-+ Set the speed lever as appropriate for the workpiece material.\
-  _Make sure that the gearing is fully engaged in the new setting: you may need to manually advance the drive wheel to make sure the gears properly mesh._
 + Loosen the guard screw to free the blade guard.\
   _Be careful: the guard is heavy, and may drop unexpectedly._
 + Set the blade guard to just above the height of the workpiece.